How many kinds of meditation are there?

 By consciously choosing to pay attention to the present moment we can disengage from troubling thoughts that can lower our mood, our ability to concentrate and our ability to achieve something.

-Using mindfulness we can learn our habits of mind and triggers for certain responses.
+In time we can learn our habits of mind and what triggers certain responses.
 We begin to recognise our automatic (re)actions, our negative thinking tracks, our blindspots and our bias.
-In other words, things that are in the subconscious become conscious which means we can take proactive action.

 It also helps us to better tune into tension or other sensations in the body.
 We realise we can check-in with what is going on for us and dial down the stress response before it floods our system and we perhaps feel overwhelmed.

-Research has found that mindfulness practice will increase resilience and enhance well-being.
+Research has found that mindfulness practice can increase resilience and enhance well-being.
 Not just because we begin to manage how we think, feel and behave but because it changes the structure of the brain in beneficial ways.

-Regular practice also changes the brain's structure for the better.
+Regular practice changes the brain's structure for the better.
 It reduces the size of the amygdala (associated with the stress response) and thickens the pre-frontal cortex (the executive centre responsible for rational and logical thinking) and the hippocampus (associated with memory and learning).

 RELATED: Learn the mindful SOS technique